 - Strides After Your Long Easy Runs: Try adding 4-6 sets of strides to the end of a long run.
 These won’t be as fast as the warm-up strides mentioned above.
 Instead, only accelerate up to your 5km race pace for 15-20 seconds.
 Focus on maintaining proper running form despite your tired legs.
 Take lots of recovery between each set of strides.
 This way of using strides after your long run will help teach your body to maintain good form and running cadence later into a race.
 They also provide a good dynamic stretch which may help recovery after your long steady session.

 - Strides as a Stand Alone Session: If you’re pushed for time but still want to complete a running session that provides good technical ‘bang for your buck’, strides are a great option!
 Warm-up as you would for a speed workout, then perform 6-12 sets of strides ranging from between 20 seconds to 45 seconds, with a slow walk-back recovery between sets.
 You can also use this session as a “sharpener” workout the day before a race.

-How To Perform Strides
+How To Perform Running Strides

-There are numerous ways of performing a set of strides.
+As described above, there are numerous ways of performing a set of strides.
 Personally, I like to first warm-up properly with a 10-15min easy run, then some dynamic stretches and drills, then I do the following:

 I’ve seen great results with this, both personally and with some athletes I work with.
-We’d warm-up in proper running shoes, then do the strides barefoot, then put our footwear back on for the rest of the session.
+We’d warm-up in proper running shoes, then do the running strides barefoot, then put our running shoes back on for the rest of the session.

 However, this won’t be appropriate for all runners.
 So if you do decide to try running barefoot strides, try only a few efforts at first, and go easy.